-Ottobock’s Empower Ankle is a unique microprocessor ankle/foot that provides propulsive power in addition to automatically adjusting foot position and resistance.
-This essentially replaces the function of muscles and tendons lost to surgery, resulting in a more natural gait, increased walking speed and efficiency, and less fatigue.
+Ottobock’s Empower Ankle is a unique bionic ankle/foot that provides electric propulsion in addition to automatically adjusting foot position and resistance.

 A Quick Look at the Empower Ankle

-There is no better example of the unique benefits of the Empower Ankle than the following video of a double amputee walking, then running, up and down stairs.
+There is no better example of the Empower’s benefits than the following video of a double amputee walking, then running, up and down stairs.